alexwlchan/alexwlchan.net/src/_drafts/swift-bird-animation.md

-## Closing thoughts
+<h2 id="closing_thoughts">Closing thoughts</h2>

 Thanks again to the three people who wrote this animation code: Federico Bucchi, Jesse Borden, and Nicholas Krambousanos.
 They wrote some [very readable JavaScript][hero_js], so I could understand how it worked.
 The ability to "view source" and see how a page works is an amazing feature of the web, and finding the commit history as open source is the cherry on the cake.

 I really enjoyed writing this post, and getting to understand how this animation works.
-I don't know that I could write something similar -- in particular, I don't have the graphics skills to create the bitmap images of brush strokes -- but I'd feel a lot more confident trying than I would before.
+I don't know that I could create something similar -- in particular, I don't have the graphics skills to create the bitmap images of brush strokes -- but I'd feel a lot more confident trying than I would before.
-I hope you've learned something as well.
+I've learned a lot from reading this code, and I hope you've learned something as well.

 [hero_js]: https://github.com/swiftlang/swift-org-website/blob/10539c474bea9a084bd90daac387fde6b62bd0c4/assets/javascripts/new-javascripts/hero.js